PostHog/posthog.com/contents/founders/first-1000-users.md

 We were entering a crowded market with multiple competitors with around $100m in revenue, so we were confident we’d find a way to monetize eventually.

-Had we been building into a new market with less validation from competitors, or bootstrapping, then monetizing sooner would have been important.
+Had we been building into a new market with less validation from competitors, a worse fundraising environment (like right now), or bootstrapping, then monetizing sooner would have been important.

 ### Finding and onboarding our first users